Asset protection is a philosophy and way of life

 Was the trustee discharging his proper duties?
 If so then he is entitled to an indemnity for all liabilities incurred out of trust assets.
 The indemnity is enforceable under a charge or right of lien over trust assets.
 This means the trustee can physically take the assets and dispose of them to recoup the losses he, as the trustee, suffered.
 See Commissioner of Taxation v Bruton Holdings Pty Ltd (in liquidation) [2010] FCA 978.

-But the trustees first shows that the expenses and liabilities were properly incurred in the business of the trust.
+However, the trustees first show that the expenses and liabilities were properly incurred in the business of the trust.
 Such activities include preserving and selling trust assets.
 But not always, consider Bare Trusts.

 Most trusts are Family Trusts and Unit Trusts.
 But there are also four common ‘Bare’ Trusts: